0dayResearchLab/msFuzz/README.md

-# MS Fuzz
+# msFuzz
-**MS Fuzzer** is coverage-guided Fuzzer that is targeting Windows Kernel Driver.
+**msFuzz** is a coverage-guided fuzzer for Windows kernel drivers using Intel PT.
+It is constraint- and dependency-aware for efficient path exploration.

 <p align="center">